The impact of the interfacial Kapitza resistance on colloidal thermophoresis: Theoretical model

-{\it Test of the theoretical model using computer simulations:} To test the theoretical predictions, we performed computer simulations of a coarse-grained colloid immersed in a WCA solvent at reduced density, $\rho=0.8$ (see SI for more details on the simulation setup and model).
-The WCA inter-particle interactions are repulsive, and we also use this model to calculate the fluid-colloid interactions.
-The inter-particle interactions inside the colloid are described with a spherically truncated and shifted Lennard-Jones potential with interaction strengths varying between $\varepsilon_{c}/\varepsilon_s=20 \cdots 100$, where $\varepsilon_s$ is the interaction strength between solvent particles.
+We test the theoretical predictions using computer simulations of a colloid immersed in a WCA solvent at reduced density, $\rho=0.8$ (see SI for details on the simulation setup and model).
+We also use the WCA potential to model the fluid-colloid interactions.
+The interactions inside the colloid are described with the spherically truncated and shifted Lennard-Jones potential with interaction strengths varying between $\varepsilon_{c}/\varepsilon_s=20 \cdots 100$, where $\varepsilon_s$ and $\varepsilon_c$ are the interaction strengths between solvent particles and the particles in the colloid, respectively.

-We used two different simulation geometries to test the theoretical predictions discussed above. $G_{K}$, $\kappa^{s}$ and $\kappa^{c}$ were obtained using a \textit{radial heat flux} simulation set-up (see Fig. \ref{fig:snapshot}-c).
-The deformation of the temperature field due to the presence of the spherical particle was studied using an \textit{external gradient} set-up (see Fig.\ref{fig:snapshot}-a,b).
-In both set-ups, thermal gradients are simulated explicitly by setting hot and cold boundaries (see Fig.\ref{fig:snapshot}).
-The \textit{external gradient} set-up was also employed to compute the thermal conductivity of the solvent and the Soret coefficient by computing the thermophoretic force associated with the displacement of the colloids attached with a harmonic spring to the geometric centre of the reservoirs shown in Fig. \ref{fig:snapshot}-a,b (see e.g. ref.\cite{bresme2022} for details on this method).
-The thermal conductivity and interfacial thermal conductance were obtained from the heat flux using Fourier's law, $J_q = - \kappa \nabla T$ and the Kapitza relation, $J_q = G_K \Delta T$, where $\nabla T$ is the thermal gradient, and $\Delta T$ the temperature ``jump" at the colloid-solvent interface (see Fig. \ref{fig:snapshot}-c).
-Further simulation details are provided in the SI (see section 3).
+We used two simulation set-ups to test the theoretical predictions. $G_{K}$, $\kappa^{s}$ and $\kappa^{c}$ were obtained using a \textit{radial heat flux} simulation set-up (see Fig. S1-c).
+The deformation of the temperature field due to the presence of the spherical particle was studied using an \textit{external gradient} set-up (see Fig.S1-a,b).
+In both set-ups, the thermal gradients are simulated explicitly by setting hot and cold boundaries (see Fig. S1).
+The \textit{external gradient} set-up was also employed to compute the thermal conductivity of the solvent and the Soret coefficient by computing the thermophoretic force associated with the displacement of the colloids attached with a harmonic spring to the geometric centre of the reservoirs shown in Fig. S1-a,b (see e.g. ref.\cite{bresme2022} for details on this method).
+The thermal conductivity and ITC were obtained from the heat flux using Fourier's law, $J_q = - \kappa \nabla T$ and the Kapitza relation, $J_q = G_K \Delta T$, where $\nabla T$ is the thermal gradient, and $\Delta T$ the temperature ``jump" at the colloid-solvent interface (see Fig. S1-c).
+Further simulation details are provided in the SI (see section 4).